 China’s heavy investment in Pakistan and in particular the development of the Gwadar port which has the potential to transport goods in and out of Western China cutting out a long sea route is one such example.

 But building a canal of this magnitude is no easy matter, many in Thailand oppose the scheme as they feel China who have the funds to back the scheme (estimated at USD 20 billion) would then exert to much influence over the country.
-Others point to the environmental damage a canal would cause, as it would mean cutting through a huge swathe of land, plus the massive amount of pollution caused by thousands of tankers passing by the coast of Thailand every year.
+Others point to the environmental damage a canal would cause, as it would mean cutting through a huge swathe of land.
+Plus the scheme would cause a massive amount of pollution thanks to the thousands of tankers passing by the coast of Thailand every year.
 All of this would have a negative impact on the lucrative Thai tourist industry.

 Many senior Thai political figures feel that the construction of the canal would symbolically split the country worrying the government which is already busy combating militants in its restive Southern region.